Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

 At any $x$, the phase space of metric components has a boundary given by the inequality $\det q=q_{xx}q_{\varphi\varphi}^2>0$.
 A canonical quantization of these variables therefore requires some care \cite{AffineQG,AffineQG2}.
 Here, we avoid this issue by using a triad formulation, with two components $E^x$ and $E^{\varphi}$ of a (densitized) triad at each $x$, related to the metric components by the canonical transformation

+(These components of a spherically symmetric metric are derived from the general relationship $q^{ab}=E^a_iE^{bi}/|\det(E^c_j)|$ between the inverse spatial metric and a densitized triad $E^a_i$.)
 In our explicit calculations, we will assume $E^x>0$, corresponding to a right-handed triad.
 But in general, $E^x$, unlike the metric components, may take negative values for a left-handed triad thanks to absolute values in (\ref{qE}), and the sign of $E^{\varphi}$ does not matter thanks to the quadratic appearance in (\ref{qE}).
 In a triad formulation, it is therefore possible to apply standard canonical quantization of a phase space without boundaries.
-Momenta of the triad fields are then given by extrinsic curvature, such that we have basic Poisson brackets \cite{SymmRed,SphSymm,SphSymmHam}
+According to the appearance of $E^x$ and $E^{\varphi}$ in the spatial metric, the former (times $4\pi$) represents the areas of 2-spheres at a constant radial coordinate $x$, while the latter determines the radial distance.